 ExSB automatically does the following when it launches the script:

-ExSB runs the script and waits until it was finished (the command prompt window closed).
-Script will be run no matter backup has succeeded or failed, so it's possible to use script to remove "junk" files when backup failed.
-However, ExSB won't check the result of script, because it has done its part, result of script doesn't matter to ExSB.
+ExSB runs the script and waits until it is finished (the command prompt window is closed).
+Script will be run no matter if the backup has succeeded or failed, so it's possible to use script to remove "junk" files when the backup failed.
+However, ExSB won't check the result of script, because it has done its part, the result of script doesn't matter to ExSB.

 Example - Compress backup folder to .7z file: